 - Don’t include outdated skills or qualifications (e.g. COBOL, voice telephony, O Levels etc.)

 - As silly as this might sound, your email client as well as your email address can sometimes give away your age.
 Hotmail and Yahoo tend to have an older user base, while Gmail is seen as more current.
 More importantly, try to stay away from stating your date of birth in your email address (e.g. firstname.lastname@example.org).
 Your name or a variation thereof should suffice.

 - Asses the company and the level of experience required by the vacancy.
 If they’re looking for a recent graduate or an apprentice, alluding to your age shouldn’t be an issue.

 Unfortunately, some recruiters and employers discriminate against disabled candidates, whether consciously or not.
 To avoid this, we suggest the following:

 - First determine what the job demands of you, and whether your disability would hold you back.
 If it doesn’t encroach on your ability to do the job at hand, then you’re not obligated to mention it on your CV or application.

-- If you make it through to the interview, you might want to ensure they’ll be able to accommodate your needs, depending on what your disability is.
+- When you get invited to interview, you might want to ensure they’ll be able to accommodate your needs, depending on what your disability is.

-Employers sometimes make assumptions about availability and ambition based on the applicant’s marital status.
-If you’re single they might assume you’re likelier to work longer hours or accept a lower pay.
-If you’re married and female they might also worry that you’ll take time off to start a family.
-There’s no need to include your status on your CV, and it’s seldom a required field on applications.
+Employers sometimes make assumptions about availability and ambition based on an applicant’s marital status.
+If you’re single they might assume you’re likelier to work longer hours or accept lower pay.
+If you’re married and female they might worry that you’ll take time off to start a family.
+There’s no need to include your marital status on your CV, and it’s seldom a required field on applications.

-In short, it’s best to keep your application to the point.
+In short, it’s best to keep your application to the point and let your skills and experience speak for themselves.
 Details that allude to race, religion or age aren’t necessary, and simply put, have no bearing on your ability to do the job.
 Don’t give the employer a reason not to consider you – no matter how unfair that reason may be.